Date(s) - 28/12/2018 - 31/12/2018

 Please note the new venue and that there is no on-site accommodation (but we have researched options).

 As usual this is a seven round tournament with side events, lectures and games review by an EGF Professional.
-You will pay the entry fee appropriate to the date you pre-register (if this link doesn’t work in your email client please see “registration”, below).
+You will pay the entry fee appropriate to the date you pre-registered, see below.

 – Main tournament first prize £250 (approx €290)